ajess33/mc-exercise/fubar.md

 Hey!
 This is Bob and Carol again working in our branch! insert funny joke here

-This is Ted and Alice and we are doing some good work
+This is the real Ted and Alice and we are doing some great work My joke is you smell like beans \OwO/